unmtransinfo/Badapple2-API/README.md

 # Badapple2-API
 API code for Badapple2.
 The repo also containers docker compose files which can be used to setup the entire project (including DBs, API, and UI).

-For moderate use cases one can use the public API: https://chiltepin.health.unm.edu/badapple2/apidocs/
+For moderate use cases (<1,000 compounds / day) one can use the public API: https://chiltepin.health.unm.edu/badapple2/apidocs/

 For large input files, local installation is recommended.
 See [Setup (Local Installation)](#setup-local-installation) below.